 Problem #2: Miscalculating Feeding Amount

 Although there are prescribed feeding amounts from your baby’s doctor or nutritionist, babies can have different appetites.
-Just like adults, it would be difficult for them to drink more milk when they are still (or already) full.
+Like adults, it would be challenging to drink more milk when they are still (or already) full.

 How to deal: Understand that feeding suggestions are estimates only.
 Take the time to learn just how much your baby needs in one feeding session.
 After this, you can also discern how much time in between sessions is needed for them to develop an appetite again.